frances-joffany-navarro/js-datavisualisation-challenge/README.md

 - Debugging using the console
 - Understand the notion of ***"separation of concerns"***

-The mission of this challege is to add **two interactive data visualisation** graphics using javascript.
+This is a 5 days challenge.

-The user can do the following to the graph:
+The ***mission*** of this challege is to add **two interactive data visualisation** graphics using javascript and the user can do the following to the graph:
 - filter the data
 - can see the detailed data